samwhindleton/wdiroutcomes/roadmap/week04/readme.md

 ## Homework
-Outcomes HW assignment due next week at 7 pm
+Homework due next Monday at 7 pm:

 DRAFT Brand Statement

 - Be sure to have 3 Peer Reviews and utilize the Brand Statement Checklist

+Find 3 Organizations that pique your interest

+- Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.

 ## Local Market Presentations: